SSDC Energy and Decarbonisation Projects

 Over the past decade SSDC has been installing renewable energy technologies on its buildings to help generate fossil fuel free energy for its energy use.
 Several SSDC offices have Photovoltaic Panels (PVs) installed – there are four arrays on the main council offices at Brympton Way, as well as arrays on the Cremetorium, Lufton Depot, Petters House and Wincanton Sports Centre.

 In autumn 2020 SSDC applied for and was successful in obtaining a substantial Government grant through the Public Sector Decarbonisation Scheme to help with increasing the energy efficiency, installing renewable energy technologies and replacing gas for heating and hot water with air and ground source heat pumps on its highest energy consuming buildings.
-By March 2021 this project will be completed and is predicted to save SSDC 698.09 tCO2e per annum (52% reduction of current emissions) helping us on our way to achieve carbon neutrality by 2030.
+A second phase in 2022 will continue the decarbonisation improvements across SSDC estate.
+Once this project is completed it is predicted to save SSDC 698.09 tCO2e per annum (a 52% reduction of current emissions) helping us on our way to achieve carbon neutrality by 2030.

 Solar Photovoltaic Panels (PV)